tingjoybits/Mesh_Onion_Skins/README.md

 - Click **Add-ons**  category and then **'Install...'**  button

-- Select the downloaded archive file
+- Select the downloaded archive file from download link (The archive downloaded from 'Code' button won't work, please use the releases)

 - Check the **'Mesh Onion Skins'**  option in the add-on dialog